Massive-Wiki/old-developer-massive-wiki/new wiki install notes.md

 - `git submodule update --recursive --remote

-test case. here is my plan:
+test case. here is Bill's plan:

 1.  clone a starter wiki using the clone with remote submodules
 2.  add content; insure that MWB works